How will markets surprise investors this year?

 Bonds

 There are many uncertainties around, but bonds still seem quite mispriced.
-If a default does not happen as anticipated, this asset class is set to reward investors handsomely.
+If a default does not happen as expected, this asset class is set to reward investors handsomely.

 The rand